supremeimposter/My-Vault/GATE/Programming-with-C/Loops in C.md

 ## Break and Continue

 `break` statement breaks out of the current loop.
-`continute` statement skips the current iteration in the current loop.
+`continue` statement skips the current iteration in the current loop.

 ![[Loops in C-20240622200626717.webp]]